jhkrug/hw-diag/docs/kubewarden-use-case/kw-arch.md

 I replicated the Kubewarden architecture diagram in Excalidraw, saved in Excalidraw/JSON format.
 There are two versions, one appearing somewhat hand drawn the other more traditional.
-They are versioned in git.
+They're versioned in git.
 [This](kubewarden-arch-hand.excalidraw.json) is the hand drawn version Excalidraw/JSON format file with a file extension of json, it should be viewable in your browser.

 The next two figures are the exported PNG versions.